 What it involves

-All team members receive annual updates in first aid, safeguarding, infection control, and moving and handling.
+All team members receive annual updates in first aid, safeguarding and infection control.
+Additional training is completed 3-yearly.

 Many volunteers find that committing to more frequent shifts makes it easier for them to build rapport with the clients and to gain a better knowledge of the service.

 Volunteers will also need to take time to commit to mandatory training and regularly checking their St John email for important information and updates.

 If you have any questions about becoming a Homeless Service volunteer, please email: